Charlie85270/recipes-parser/README.md

     amount: number; ; // the quantity calculated
     ingredient: string; // the quantity matched
   };
-  unknown: {  // the result matched KO
+  unknown: {  // the result matched OK
     instruction?: string;   // the instructon parsed
-    reasons?: UNKNOWN_REASONS[]; // the array of reasons why matched is KO };
+    reasons?: UNKNOWN_REASONS[]; // the array of reasons why matched is OK };
 }